cncf/tag-security/assessments/guide/joint-evaluation.md

 This can be pulled from the self-assessment
 * Compliance.
-List any security standards or sub-sections the project is already documented as meeting (PCI-DSS, COBIT, ISO, GDPR, etc.).
+List any security standards or sub-sections the project is already documented as meeting (NIST 800-53, HiTrust, etc.).

+### Existing Audits

+If any audits already exist, link them here with the appropriate dates.

 ## Security Analysis